 We apologize for possible errors in the machine translation of the site

 2.3.
-Extent of vegetation/ecosystem types
+Extent of ecosystems (vegetation types)

 Creation of updated vegetation map – Alla Aleksanyan (Institute of Botany after A. Takhtajyan NAS RA)